 Transfer & Orientation

 A coordinator from the project will pick you up at the airport in Quito.
 You'll spend the first night in Quito (included in the price of the trip) and the next day you'll take a bus to the project in Puyo.
 The bus journey takes just over 5 hours, and you pay for it yourself.
-The same applies on the way back, you are also responsible for your own transport between Quito's bus station and the airport.
+The same applies on the way back, you are also responsible for your own transport between Quito's bus station and the airport on the way home.

-Your stay starts with a preparatory introduction to your time as a volunteer.
-You will receive information about the volunteer program and how you can contribute to the work, about the Latin American culture and personal safety and more.
+Your stay starts with an introduction to your time as a volunteer.
+You will receive information about the volunteer program and how you can contribute to the work, about the Latin American culture, personal safety and more.

 Book your trip